 - If your phone is not available, visit the Access Housing website to acquire the one-time use temporary lock-out code.

-- Contact campus police after hours for lock-out access.
+- If no other options are available, contact campus police for lock-out access.

 Daily Lock Updates (3AM-4AM)